-You may have heard about “loot boxes” lately.
-We’re not talking about subscription boxes of toys you have mailed to your house; these are an issue in the world of video games.
+News about "loot boxes" is on the rise once again.
 The issue became national news prior to (and during the) release of Electronic Arts’ Star Wars Battlefront II, prompting an uproar from gamers who felt they were being forced to gamble to get the most out of the game.
+But a turn in the tide has given gamers hope, now that the ESA has launched an initiative to disclose loot box odds by 2020.

 Loot boxes are digital grab bags that players have to spend real or in-game currency on, and the trick is that you never know what’s inside.
 Of course, it’s not that simple, as different games place different types of rewards in them.